f4ntus/KUMAFoods/README.md

 # KUMAFoods
-Webside for Foodintolerant People.
-They can search for different food and the value of fructose, lactose, glucose will be shown as wall as an color indicator.
-Feither the user can mark food and store in the database by his own.
+Webside which will help foodintolerant people.
+They can search for different food and the value of fructose, lactose, glucose of the food will be shown as well as an colour indicator.
+The color indicator will give a fast overview if the food is unproblematic to eat.
+Further the user can register, if registered the user can mark food and store in the database by his own.